nolash/weechat-pss/README.md

 * Add recipients to node's address book
 * Send pss message to recipient
 * Receive pss messages received by node while connected to it
-* Added recipients persist across sessions
+* Added recipients persist across sessions (pss only)
 * Create, read and write to multiuser chat rooms using swarm feeds

-(if you send a message and there is noone listening on the other node, they won't get the message later on.
-This is regardless of whether the node even is up or not.)
+Note: if you send a pss message and there is noone listening on the other node, they won't get the message later on.
+This is regardless of whether the node even is up or not.
+Feeds, however, will persist (to the extent that they are kept in swarm, of course).

 ## Usage